HermanosDev/hrm_minimap/README.md

-# rMinimap
+# LSPD_Plainte
-Script FiveM - Remove Health Bar &amp; Armor Bar
+Script for FiveM  - LSPD Plainte - in Lua